PeterCamilleri/mysh/README.md

 example a command_name of:

 ```
-"cd <dst>"
+"new <item>"
 ```

-will create a command called "cd" with a title of "cd &#60;dst&#62;"
+will create a command called "new" with a title of "new &#60;item&#62;"

 * command_description is a string or an array of strings that describe the command.
 This serves as the descriptive help for the command.
 The help display code handles matters like word wrap automatically.

+#### About command args

-* The args parameter to the action block is an array of zero or more arguments that were entered with the command.
+The call method take one parameter called args.
+The args parameter is an array of zero or more arguments that were entered with the command.

 So if a command is given